JuliaGeo/GeoInterface.jl/docs/src/guides/developer.md

 or `ProjString(p4::String)`.
 See [GeoFormatTypes.jl](https://github.com/JuliaGeo/GeoFormatTypes.jl) for more information.

 The `crs` method also has a fallback that uses [DataAPI.jl](https://github.com/JuliaData/DataAPI.jl) metadata, if it exists, to retrieve the CRS.
-GeoInterface searches for the `GEOINTERFACE:crs` metadata key to retrieve the CRS.
+GeoInterface searches for the `"GEOINTERFACE:crs"` metadata key to retrieve the CRS.

 ## Geospatial Operations
 ```julia